 Overview

 Content Management Teams are the groups of people who, with guidance and support from Web Services, work together to create and maintain content for Florida Tech websites.
-They are typically composed of unit leadership, subject matter experts and editors.
-Content Management Teams are responsible for ensuring that their website content meets the needs of their unit and is in accordance with university policies.
+Teams are composed of unit leadership, subject matter experts and content editors.
+Content Management Teams are responsible for ensuring that their website's content meets the needs of their unit and is in accordance with university policies.

 University Marketing & Web Services are ultimately responsible for the content and design of the website and retain authority to make changes when needed to protect the best interests of the university.